Poverty reduction: Building opportunities for self-sufficiency

 Making employment opportunities available is just as important as increasing income and access to basic needs.
 Poverty activist Paul Polak has based his career around doing both at once, creating companies that employ the poor while creating "radically" affordable goods.
 In his book Out of Poverty he argues that traditional poverty eradication strategies have been misguided and fail to address underlying problems.
 He lists "Three Great Poverty Eradication Myths": that we can donate people out of poverty, that national economic growth will end poverty, and that Big Business, operating as it does now, will end poverty.
 Economic models which lead to national growth and more big business will not necessarily lead to more opportunities for self-sufficiency.
 However, businesses designed with a social goal in mind, such as micro finance banks, may be able to make a difference.

+During the late 1800s and during the Depression, schemes for self-sufficient communities were developed to provide willing workers with work, food, shelter and companionship.
+Small workshops, gardens and small fields, and handcrafts were thought to be sufficient on which to base small-scale subsistence closed-loop economies.
+In 1893, Edward Bellamy authored a plan for self-sufficient settlements.
+Ralph Borsodi presented such a plan in his 1933 book Flight from the City.
+Many intentional communities were established in the 1800s and 1900s, some achieving a degree of financial success and launching profitable businesses.
+The earlier periods of "retreat to the country" were later echoed by the 1960s' back-to-the-land movement, pursued in some cases by hippies.

+History of Anti-Poverty Sentiments

+Europe

+Poverty reduction has long been one of the main objectives of many nations.
+Europe saw the advent of strong anti-poverty sentiment in 1957, with the Treaty of Rome.
+In 2000, the European Union began to focus not only on growing economically, but on social cohesion as well (as established through the Lisbon Agenda).
+The Lisbon Agenda hereby revitalized the anti-poverty sentiment within Europe.